 Carnival falls just before Lent, so the dates each year depend on when Lent is and carnivals lengths vary from town to town.
 At the end of this Spain Top Carnivals feature, we have a guide for approximate start dates for the next ten years.

 A quick history of carnival in Spain

-Although some aspects of the carnival format has changed over the years, the main traditions are still in place.
-For example if you visit Catalonia for carnival, you'll see that the Carnival King is referred to as Carnestoltes – which basically translates into abstaining from meat.
+Although some aspects of the carnival format have changed over the years, the main traditions are still in place.
+For example, if you visit Catalonia for carnival, you’ll see that the Carnival King is referred to as Carnestoltes – which basically translates into abstaining from meat.

 Carnival around Spain today includes music, dancing, wearing masks and striking costumes, and of course an abundance of good humour, eating and drinking into the wee hours.
 It’s a special occasion for everyone.

 This is not intended to be a definitive list, as I would have to live a lot longer to get to all of the carnivals in Spain, however it is a helpful guide to choosing which carnival you would like to go to next year.

 I have done my best to source the accurate dates for Spain’s top carnivals, but I highly recommend a quick call or email to the relevant carnival or tourist authority before booking flights and accommodation.

 The Aguilas Carnival was declared a Fiesta of International Tourist Interest in 2015.
 It’s jam-packed with colour between the different “comparsas” (groups) vibrantly dressed for processions, parading through the streets sporting their masks.